eldun/eldun.github.io/_posts/path-tracer/2020-06-19-ray-tracing-in-one-weekend-part-two.md

 ### <a id="fuzzy-metal"></a>Fuzzy Metal

-In addition to perfectly polished metal spheres, we can simulate rough metal as well, with some "fuzziness".
+In addition to perfectly polished metal spheres, we can simulate rough metal as well, with some "fuzziness."
 To do so, we just need to append a random vector to the reflected rays:

 <span class="captioned-image">![Fuzzy metal reflections](/assets/images/blog-images/path-tracer/the-first-weekend/shirley/reflect-fuzzy.png)*Generating fuzzy reflections* ([*source*](https://raytracing.github.io/books/RayTracingInOneWeekend.html))</span>